-- The stock price can swing wildly, doubling or losing half its value in a single day.
+- With a low value and infrequent trading, the stock price can swing wildly, doubling or losing half its value in a single day.

 - It is often difficult to research them.
 If you bring up the symbol of a penny stock on a popular financial web site, many of the usual links will be dim because they are not available.

 - the financial condition of these corporations is often weak, meanig that they cannot sustain losses as larger, better capitalized corporations can.